 This tutorial will outline how to set up a Rescale ARC cluster running the ANSYS RSM Cluster scheduler.
 This will allow job submissions from Rescale desktops to a Linux compute nodes.

-- Due to cloud provider compatibility, ARC is available only on certain core types
+- Due to cloud provider compatibility, ARC is available only on certain A core processor, also known as a central processing unit (C...
+More types

 - ARC will not automatically shut down the provisioned Linux compute cluster.
 As a result, the user will have to manually terminate the cluster.
 To be safe, a wall time should be set on the provisioned compute cluster